Pathophysiology of hypertension

-Pathophysiology is a medicine which explains the function of the body as it relates to diseases and conditions.
+Pathophysiology is a study which explains the function of the body as it relates to diseases and conditions.
 The pathophysiology of hypertension is an area which attempts to explain mechanistically the causes of hypertension, which is a chronic disease characterized by elevation of blood pressure.
 Hypertension can be classified by cause as either essential (also known as primary or idiopathic) or secondary.
 About 90–95% of hypertension is essential hypertension.
 Some authorities define essential hypertension as that which has no known explanation, while others define its cause as being due to overconsumption of sodium and underconsumption of potassium.
 Secondary hypertension indicates that the hypertension is a result of a specific underlying condition with a well-known mechanism, such as chronic kidney disease, narrowing of the aorta or kidney arteries, or endocrine disorders such as excess aldosterone, cortisol, or catecholamines.
 Persistent hypertension is a major risk factor for hypertensive heart disease, coronary artery disease, stroke, aortic aneurysm, peripheral artery disease, and chronic kidney disease.

 Cardiac output and peripheral resistance are the two determinants of arterial pressure.
 Cardiac output is determined by stroke volume and heart rate; stroke volume is related to myocardial contractility and to the size of the vascular compartment.
 Peripheral resistance is determined by functional and anatomic changes in small arteries and arterioles.

 Genetics

 Single gene mutations can cause Mendelian forms of high blood pressure; ten genes have been identified which cause these monogenic forms of hypertension.
 These mutations affect blood pressure by altering kidney salt handling.
 There is greater similarity in blood pressure within families than between families, which indicates a form of inheritance, and this is not due to shared environmental factors.
 With the aid of genetic analysis techniques, a statistically significant linkage of blood pressure to several chromosomal regions, including regions linked to familial combined hyperlipidemia, was found.
 These findings suggest that there are many genetic loci, in the general population, each with small effects on blood pressure.
+Approximately 280 genetic variants are affiliated with being at risk for high blood pressure, and they lead to other cardiovascular diseases such as hypertension or coronary artery disease as well.
 Overall, however, identifiable single-gene causes of hypertension are uncommon, consistent with a multifactorial cause of essential hypertension.